-The substantive work plan objectives in the 2014/15 Business Plan have either been achieved or are in progress of completion and are on track to be delivered within budget.
-The main actions completed during 2014/15 were (given the magnitude of change in terms of pensions administration details of progress against the Business Plan actions relating to administration have been shown separately at section 3.5.2):-
+The substantive work plan objectives in the 2015/16 Business Plan have either been achieved or are in progress of completion and it is anticipated that they will be delivered within budget.
+The main actions completed during 2015/16 are set out in Note 1(b) to the accounts on pages 68 to 71 of this report.